Tyler799/Morrowind-2020/Morrowind_2019.md

 Under the dropdown for "Morrowind" is where other executables can be put.
 You won't need to do this much for Morrowind.
 However, you'll notice that in that dropdown MGE XE has already been placed!
 Hurrah!

-However, you'll also want to add Mlox and Wyre Bash to that list, so that they can actually see what mods you have installed.
+However, you'll also want to add Mlox and Wrye Bash to that list, so that they can actually see what mods you have installed.
 (I'm not doing to delve too far into how to use MO2 in this guide, there's a million resources on that already)

-Now when you need to run MGE XE, Mlox and Wyre, do it through MO2.
+Now when you need to run MGE XE, Mlox and Wrye, do it through MO2.
 MGE XE may ask for elevation, that's perfectly normal.
 If you want to avoid that error message, you can set it to run as administrator on your own.

 Congratulations, you've completed the baseline installation for Morrowind!